slowernews/wisdom-tldr/README.md

 > *'Moments of originality and moments of conformity.'*

 > *'Ideas by themselves are roughly worthless.
 There's no market for them.
 There's no place where one can go and buy an idea.
 Describing your idea in detail doesn't mean other people will copy it.
 First they'll have to be convinced it's a good idea.
 If you ever tried to change anyone else's mind you know by now how hard that is.
 Not even founders themselves can predict how well their own ideas will do.
 And even if people are convinced your idea is a good idea, they'll still have to compare it to the existing idea they are already working on and see which one they're more likely to do well with.'*

+===
+###On difficult targets

+To win, you'll need all weaponry.

+> *'Instead of killing, charm the snake (once there are always more snakes) to fight the other ones.
+Listen actively and maintain rapport.
+Know your audience.
+First they have to [trust](#on-trust) you.
+Keep your word and prove your worth, the new guy as always to prove himself.'*

+> *'Pose as a friend, work as a spy.' -- Robert Greene (14th law of power)*

+> *'Use selective honesty and generosity to disarm your victim.' -- Robert Greene (12th law of power)*

+> *'Put all the meat in the barbecue.' -- Portuguese soccer coach*

+===
+###On desperate targets

+> *'Desperate people will risk anything in a fight.
+This gives them a huge advantage.
+They have nothing to lose.'*

+> *'use anger only as a tool, when you need it to improve your situation.'*

+> *'Beware the fury of a patient man.' -- John Dryden*

+===
+###On neutrality

+Neutrality is not possible.
+Anyway preserve your [freedom](#on-freedom).

+> *'I am either part of the solution or part of the problem.'*